akshar-bezgoan/akshar-bezgoan/README.md

 ### Student
 --------------------------
-Currently, I am in Year 11, preparing to complete my GCSEs in May 2025.
-I plan to continue my academic journey by taking A-levels in Maths, Further Maths, Physics, and Computer Science.
+Currently, I am in Year 11, currently writing my GCSEs in May 2025.
+I plan to take A-levels in Maths, Further Maths, Physics, and Computer Science in 6th form.

 * 🌍  I'm based in Essex
 * ✉️  You can contact me at [aksharbezgoan@gmail.com](mailto:aksharbezgoan@gmail.com)